October 20, 2020 /

-Once you’ve done that, you need this document to be translated by the Italian Embassy or Consulate in India, and an Apostille needs to be placed on it too.
+In any case, these documents need to be translated by the Italian Embassy or Consulate in India, and an Apostille needs to be placed on the translation too.

 Once you have these two documents, you’re ready to come to Italy and get married.

-An alternative to the Apostille for those who are already resident in Italy is to require assistance to the Indian Consulate in Italy.
+An alternative to the Apostille for those already resident in Italy is to require assistance from the Indian Consulate in Italy.